kchawlani19/mini-jira/README.md

 ## Design Decisions

+- Database constraints are used to enforce critical rules
 - Primary keys are immutable and never reused
 - No public users API for security reasons
 - Middleware is implemented using http.Handler (idiomatic Go)
-- Ownership checks rely on database state
+- Ownership is enforced before any state change
-- No hidden side effects in request payloads

 ---

+## Future Improvements

+- Database migrations
+- Externalized configuration using environment variables
+- Improved observability and metrics

+---

+MIT